 And happiness is just a byproduct of that.

-Feeling excited and purposeful, you look forward to each day and how it will unfold.
+Filled with more significance in life, you wake up every morning with clarity and excitement.
+Feeling energized and purposeful, you look forward to each day and how it will unfold.

 I am on a mission to help 1,000,000 people, but I can’t do that without your help.
 Please share this article with anyone who you may think will find it valuable and helpful.

 Thank you very much!
 I greatly appreciate it!